pingcap/docs-cn/system-variables.md

 </CustomContent>
 <CustomContent platform="tidb-cloud">

 - This variable is used to specify the cloud storage URI to enable [Global Sort](/tidb-global-sort.md).
 After enabling the [distributed execution framework](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
-For more details, see [URI format](https://docs.pingcap.com/tidb/stable/backup-and-restore-storages#uri-format).
+For more details, see [URI Formats of External Storage Services](https://docs.pingcap.com/tidb/stable/external-storage-uri).
 - The following statements can use the Global Sort feature.
     - The [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement.
-    - The [`IMPORT INTO`](https://docs.pingcap.com/tidb/stable/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
+    - The [`IMPORT INTO`](https://docs.pingcap.com/tidb/dev/sql-statement-import-into) statement for import jobs of TiDB Self-Hosted.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable.

 </CustomContent>